HariSekhon/Knowledge-Base/aws.md

 sudo resize2fs /dev/nvme0n1p4
 ```

-If it's XFS, extend the filesystem like so, in this case the `/` root filesystem:
+If it's XFS, extend the filesystem like so, in this case for the `/` root filesystem:

 ```shell
 sudo xfs_growfs -d /